Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-wordpress.md

   the traffic your WordPress has to handle.
 We usually advise to start with a [MySQL® for Scalingo Starter/Business 512 addon](https://scalingo.com/databases/mysql) and upscale later if need be.
+- Since relying on the local filesystem to store data is not allowed on Scalingo, we will use an S3-compatible object storage solution.
+Our Bedrock distribution fully supports it, thanks to the [`humanmade/s3-uploads`](https://github.com/humanmade/S3-Uploads) embedded.
+In the following guide, we will use an AWS S3 bucket but any S3-compatible solution should be OK.

 ## Deploying